 What does this mean?
 It means that as long as we hold onto anger and/or bitterness toward our perpetrator .. we are chained, gripped, locked to the perpetrator's assault.
 Our emotions take on a life of their own and they begin to change us and affect every aspect of our life.

 If we do not forgive the person who has harmed us, we are held hostage to the ANGER and RAGE we feel about what they did to us.
 ONLY forgiveness will break those chains and set us free.

 If you have read my hub entitled "Encounter with God" you were given just a glimpse into the type of Dad I had.
 You may even think that my father deserved to be hated and believe me I did hate him.
 For far too many years hatred toward my Father clouded my judgement of people, especially men.

 You see, I also allowed my Dad's treatment of me to define my view of who I was.
 It affected my ability to trust people.
 I gave him power to make me feel small and unworthy.
 Only through forgiveness could I begin to experience freedom from his hold on my life.

 Forgiveness is Ongoing

-In my Encounter Hub, I shared that it wasn't until just recently I discovered that I had (unwittingly) allowed Dad the power to affect my views and relationship towards God.
-As in the case with my Dad, forgiveness, in some cases, is not a one time deal.
+In my Encounter Hub, I shared that it wasn't until just recently I discovered that I had (unwittingly) allowed my Dad the power to affect my views and relationship towards God.
+As in the case with my Dad, forgiveness, is not a one time deal.